This section provides a library of all the preset materials available in V-Ray for SketchUp.

 UI Path and Functionalities

-From the Create menu of the Library, you can browse all V-Ray assets available for creation and add them to the scene.
+You can browse all V-Ray assets available for creation and add them to the scene.
 This can be done by drag-and-dropping of the asset into the central panel or by right-click and selecting the option Add to Scene.

 Multi-selection of assets is possible in the Library, but you cannot drag-and-drop more than one asset at a time.
 Use the Add to Scene context menu option to add multiple assets at once.